Travel Tips – Every good adventure deserves an even better plan.

 Don’t rely on plastic bags when shopping.
 Paper bags also have an environmental impact.
 Make shopping easier and greener by carrying a reusable bag.

-Replace single-use plastic or paper produce bags with your own reusable bags.
-You can also shop at local farmers markets to reduce the amount of packaging you go through and support local growers at the same time.
+Shop at local farmers markets to reduce the amount of packaging you go through and support local growers at the same time.